 “Yeah, he thinks I stole money from him.”

-“Andy told him that, but it was probably Andy who was the thief.
+“Andy Reese told him that, but it was probably Andy, who was the thief.
 He has a drug problem.
-You might be a thief, but you don’t see the type to steal from friends.”
+You might be a thief, but you don’t seem the type to steal from friends.”

-“Thanks,” I explained that I had gotten rid of gas-guzzlers from Boston for people who would file an insurance claim for a stolen ca. The owners had gave me the keys and $300 to vanish them in New York.
+“Thanks,” I explained that I had gotten rid of gas-guzzlers from Boston for people who would file an insurance claim for a stolen car.
+The owners had gave me the keys and $300 to vanish them in New York.
 They reported the disappearance a day later.
-I had done it three times thanks to a lawyer friend and had helped James Spicer with the ATM scam, which entailed opening accounts on dead people’s IDs and putting $300 in the back.
-The ATM machines had a 45-60 lag.
+I had done it three times thanks for a lawyer's friend ands had helped also James Spicer with the ATM scam, which entailed opening accounts on dead people’s IDs and putting $300 in the back.
+The ATM machines had a 45-60 minutes lag before registering the withdrawal.
 You could hit three.
-Four if you were lucky.
-Once I loved from James’ apartment in Park Slope, I had been honest,
+Four, if you were lucky.
+Once I left James’ apartment in Park Slope, I had been honest,

-She was wearing red lipstick and after a long session she had none on her soft lips.
-Her breasts were even softer.
-I thought fucking her would be nice, but when we arrived at her St. Mark’s Place apartment, she said, “Not tonight, but I was curious to find out how you kissed.
+She wore red lipstick and after a long session none remained on her bruised lips.
+Some of mine.
+I thought fucking her would be nice, but when we arrived at her St. Mark's Place apartment, she said, “Not tonight, but I was curious to find out how you kissed.
 Nice.”

 No comments: